-In General: It is your responsibility to inform yourself in due time about the regulation that applies to you and the type of health insurance that is suitable for your needs during your studies in Germany.
-The LPG programme has established a contact with Mr. Sebastian Döring from TK, allowing our students to reach out to him for advice and guidance regarding health insurance matters.
-Email: Sebastian.Doering@tk.de
+Note: It is your responsibility to inform yourself in due time about the regulation that applies to you and the type of health insurance that is suitable for your needs during your studies in Germany.
+The LPG programme has established a contact with Ms Leonie Dahl from TK, allowing our students to reach out to him for advice and guidance regarding health insurance matters.
+Email: leonie.dahl@tk.de

-Students from EU Member States
+• Students from EU Member States